jayden-n/blogify/README.md

 ## Features

 - Like & Un-like blog functionality
 - Create / Read / Update / Delete blog operations (CRUD)
+- Divided categories for users to easily find desired blogs
 - Uploaded images are handled by Multer as a middleware module that is used with [Express.js](https://expressjs.com/)
 - Login / Register functionality using [Redux Toolkit](https://redux-toolkit.js.org/) with Authentication using [JWT](https://jwt.io/) & Refresh Tokens